Elder; Elder flower

 Elderberry, or elder, has been used for centuries to treat wounds, when applied to the skin.
 It is also taken by mouth to treat respiratory illnesses such as cold and flu.
-In many countries, including Germany, elder flower is used to treat colds and flu.
-Some evidence suggests that chemicals in elder flower and berries may help reduce swelling in mucous membranes, such as the sinuses, and help relieve nasal congestion.
-Elder may have anti-inflammatory, antiviral, and anticancer properties.
+Some evidence suggests that chemicals in elder flower and berries may help reduce swelling in mucous membranes, including the sinuses, and help relieve nasal congestion.
+Elder may have anti-inflammatory, antiviral, anti-influenza, and anticancer properties.

-Elderberry also contains flavonoids, which have antioxidant properties and may help prevent damage to the body’s cells.
-However, very few studies have been done in humans, so researchers don't know how effective elder may be.
+Elderberry also contains flavonoids, which have antioxidant properties and may help prevent damage to the body's cells.
+In fact, elderberry outranks blueberries, cranberries, goji berries, and blackberries in terms of total flavonol content.
+However, few studies have been done in humans, so researchers don't know how effective elder may be.

-There are several species of elder, but Sambucus nigra, or European elder (also called black elder), is the one used most often for medicinal purposes.
-Avoid dwarf elder (Sambucus ebulus), which can be toxic.
-Use a trusted preparation of elder because raw or unripe fruit -- as well as the leaves, seeds, and bark -- contain a chemical related to cyanide, which is poisonous.
+There are several species of elder, but Sambucus nigra , or European elder (also called black elder), is most often used for medicinal purposes.
+Avoid dwarf elder ( Sambucus ebulus ), which can be toxic.
+Use a trusted preparation of elder because raw or unripe fruit, as well as the leaves, seeds, and bark, contain a chemical related to cyanide, which is poisonous.

 European elder is a large shrub or small tree that grows up to 30 feet tall in wet or dry soil in a sunny location.
 Elder is native to Europe, Africa, and parts of Asia, but it has become widespread in the United States.
-Deciduous leaves grow in opposite pairs and have five to seven leaflets.
-Flowers are white and flat-topped with five primary rays.
+Deciduous leaves grow in opposite pairs and have 5 to 7 leaflets.
+Flowers are white and flat topped with 5 primary rays.
 Berries are green, turning red, then black when ripe.

 The berries and flowers are used as medicine.
 Berries must be cooked before they are taken.
 Raw berries contain a chemical similar to cyanide.

 Medicinal Uses and Indications